Codelessly/CodelesslySDK/README.md

   runApp(const MyApp());
 }
 ```

-The `authToken` can be found for each project under `Publish > Settings > Settings`.
+- `authToken`: Can be found for each project under `Publish > Settings > Settings`.
+- `isPreview`: Whether the layout is in preview or production mode.
+Preview mode is meant for debugging the layout and syncs with the changes made in the editor.
+Widgets in production mode do not sync and are only updated when explicitly published using the Publish button.

 Information on customizing SDK initialization can be found later in the documentation.

 #### Step 3: Get a Layout ID

-The `CodelesslyWidget` enables your application to update its UI over the air.
+Use `CodelesslyWidget` to enable your app to update its UI over the air.

 ```dart
 CodelesslyWidget(